LazySpongie/OutfitXMLConverter/README.md

 - [Install lxml for Python](https://lxml.de/installation.html)

-- Run one of the bat files and paste the file path of your mods media folder.
-This can also be used on the vanilla media folder.
+- Run Convert_To_Readable.bat and paste the file path of your mods media folder.

+- Edit the outfits in clothing_readable.xml

+- Run Convert_To_ClothingXML.bat and paste the file path of your mods media folder to save your changes back into clothing.xml to test your outfits in-game